asibilia/obsidian-quick-emoji/README.md

 ## Features

+- **Fast & Responsive**: Optimized with lazy loading and debounced search for smooth performance
 - Type `:` to trigger an emoji picker directly in your editor
-- Search for emojis by name or description
+- Search for emojis by name or description with intelligent debouncing
 - Recent emoji history for quick access to frequently used emojis
 - Customize skin tone for supported emojis
 - Configure the number of recent emojis to remember
+- Lightweight startup with on-demand emoji data loading

 ## Usage